 It is a good resource for stakeholders who are interested in the technical issues involved in developing emission regulations for the Canadian rail sector.

-Q. When will the first consultations take place?
+Q. When will the consultations for the proposed regulations take place?

 Q. Who can participate?